target/cloudpunch/docs/configuration.md

 - `results_file` - Provide the results file from a CloudPunch run

-- `-h, --help` - Show the help message and exit

 - `-f, --format` - The format to convert the processed results to.
 Can be json, yaml (default), table, or csv

 - `o, --output` - Specify an output file to save processed results to